joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 ### R

+#### Registration/register for EPR

+Don't use either of these.
+For users of the service it’s not a registration process as it is not a one-off journey and you do it alongside other tasks.

+Use 'report organisation details'.

 #### Regulations

 Avoid saying ‘EPR regulations’ as the regulations technically fall under producer responsibility, rather than extended producer responsibility.